woofwoofinc/literacy/README.md

     $ literacy examples/blocks.js.rst examples/basic.js.rst src

-To output to a file, use `--out-file` or `-o`.
+To output to a file, use `--out-file`.

     $ literacy examples/blocks.js.rst --out-file blocks.js

 The `.js.rst` files from an entire source directory can be processed and output to another directory retaining the relative path prefixes.
 This doesn’t overwrite any other files or directories in the output.
+Use `-out-dir` to specify an output directory.

     $ literacy --out-dir lib src

-To also copy the files which are not `.js.rst` files from the source directory to the output directory, include the `--copy-files`` option.
+To also copy the files which are not `.js.rst` files from the source directory to the output directory, include the `--copy-files` option.

     $ literacy --copy-files --out-dir lib src

 For other command options and usage, use `--help`.

     $ literacy --help

+    Literate programming in JavaScript using reStructuredText.
+This command extracts code blocks from `.js.rst` reStructuredText files.

+    Usage: bin/literacy.js [options] <paths>

+    Options:
+      -o, --out-file    Compile to a single output file                     [string] -d, --out-dir     Compile to an output directory                      [string] -D, --copy-files  Copy non-js.rst files to output directory          [boolean] -h, --help        Show help                                          [boolean]
+      -v, --version     Show version number                                [boolean]

 License